-1: Retirement Comes First
+Retirement Saving Comes First

 Most people ignore retirement for two reasons—one, it seems far away, and two, they assume that they can just keep working into their 70s.

 If your employer offers a "matching contribution," taking full advantage of it should be your first budgeting priority.
 This is the only situation in which you'll earn a guaranteed "return" on your investment—you know your employer will add to your funds based on how much you invest.
 It may make sense to maximize your matching contribution, even if you have credit card debt.
-Your retirement comes first.
+Your retirement comes first in almost every circumstance.

-2: Pay Off Credit Card Debt
+Pay Off High-Interest Debt

-3: Start an Emergency Fund
+Start an Emergency Fund

-4: Keep Funds for Expected, Intermittent Costs
+Keep Funds for Expected, Intermittent Costs

 These are not "emergencies" or "unexpected expenses."
 These are inevitable expenses.
 You know that home and auto repairs will be needed.
 You just don't know when.

 Likewise, you know that you'll one day need to buy another car.
 So start making a car payment to yourself.
 This will prevent you from needing to finance your next vehicle.

 Make a List

-Brainstorm a list of every remaining goal you'd like to save for: a 10-day trip to Paris, a stainless-steel-and-granite kitchen remodel, and lavish holiday gifts for your parents.
+Brainstorm a list of every remaining goal you'd like to save for.
+It could be a 10-day trip to Paris, a stainless-steel-and-granite kitchen remodel, or lavish holiday gifts for your parents.
 At this stage, don't pause to wonder how you'll pay for this.
 Whatever it is, add it to the list.

-6: Tally the Costs
+Tally the Costs

 Next, write the target sums next to each goal.
 Your dream vacation to Paris will cost $5,000.
 A kitchen remodel will cost $25,000.
 Lavish holiday gifts will cost $800.
 Be as accurate as you can with these figures.
 The more accurate they are, the better your budget will be.

-Remember: money management is a two-way road.
+Don't forget, money management is a two-way road.
 Money comes in, and money goes out.
-A well-defined budget will help you avoid debt and work toward your financial goals, but you can increase your savings rate is by earning more.
+A well-defined budget will help you avoid debt and work toward your financial goals, but you can increase your savings rate by earning more.
 If a pay raise isn't in the cards for you, look for additional jobs that you can tackle during the evenings and weekends.
-Save every dime that you earn from your second jobs.
-Pretty soon, you'll be on a flight to Paris.
+Save every dime that you earn from your second job, and use your primary job's paychecks to cover living expenses and debt payments.